HOW TO GET A DOG TO LIKE YOU – 27 WAYS TO BUILD LOVE TRUST AND RESPECT

 Many dogs are susceptible to extremes in temperature so it is vital we protect them from both the heat and cold.
 Make sure your dog has plenty of fresh water in the summer months and a place they can relax in the shade.
 Heavy coated dogs should be trimmed when the temperature increases and short-nosed breeds like the bulldog and pug really suffer when they get too warm.

 Heatstroke in dogs can be fatal so keeping them cool will ensure they love you.
-Alternatively, some breeds such as Whippets, Chihuahuas and Yorkshire Terriers really feel the cold so it is important to keep them dry and warm during the winter months.
+Alternatively, some breeds such as Whippets, Chihuahuas and Yorkshire Terriers really feel the cold so it is important to keep them dry and warm with a coat during the winter months.

 Keep them free of fleas